Recipes POLACCA DOLCE ORO

 SALT g 90

-Start mixing all ingredients with 2/3 of the water.
-Once the dough begins to form, add the remaining water gradually and continue until a smooth structure is achieved.
-Dough temperature should be 26–28°C. Let rise at 24–26°C for 12–14 hours or until quadrupled in volume.
+Start mixing with all ingredients and 2/3 of the water indicated in the recipe; when the dough begins to come together, add the remaining water in several additions and continue until a smooth structure is obtained.
+Check that the dough temperature is 26–28°C. Leave to proof at 24–26°C for 12–14 hours, or in any case until the volume has quadrupled.

-Add the indicated amount of POLACCA DOLCE ORO, sugar, salt, and 3/4 of the butter to the previous dough.
-Mix briefly, then gradually add the egg yolks and continue until smooth.
-Add the remaining melted butter and gently incorporate raisins and candied fruits.
-Ensure dough temperature is 26–28°C.
+Add to the evening dough the required amounts of POLACCA DOLCE ORO, sugar, salt, and only 3/4 of the butter; mix for a few minutes, then add the egg yolk in several additions and continue mixing until a smooth dough is obtained.
+Add the remaining melted butter and gently incorporate the raisins and candied fruit.
+Check that the dough temperature is 26–28°C.

 FIRST DOUGH